sph-mn/sph-sc-lib/readme.md

 void* future_work(void* data) {
   // return value is a void pointer.
-  // just for example this returns a new object. data could be modified and the pointer returned uint8_t* a;
+  // just for example this returns a new object. the data could be modified instead uint8_t* a;
   a = malloc(sizeof(uint8_t));
   *a = 2 + *(uint8_t*)(data);